mailund/ctib/Week02/README.md

 ## Reading material

-Read JVG chapters 4 and 5.
+Read JVG chapters 4 and 5 and sections 10-10.2.

 ## Lectures notes